Axway/amplify-central/content/en/docs/integrate_with_central/integrate-with-watchtopics.md

 curl --location 'https://apicentral.axway.com/events/management/v1alpha1/watchtopics/custom-credentials-in-my-env?sort=sequenceID
 ```

-After handling the events follow up calls to the API should include a query using the sequenceID parameter as well as sequenceID for the last handled event `query=sequenceID>[id]`.
+After handling the events, follow up calls to the API should include a query using the sequenceID parameter as well as sequenceID for the last handled event `query=sequenceID>[id]`.
 Including the parameter argument will give only events that have been created after that sequenceID.

 ```bash
 curl --location 'https://apicentral.axway.com/events/management/v1alpha1/watchtopics/custom-credentials-in-my-env?sort=sequenceID
 ```

-Each of the above calls well return an array of events that have occurred for a given watch topic.
+Each of the above calls will return an array of events that have occurred for a given watch topic.

 ```json
 [